 3. ‘Without You’ by Harry Nilsson

-Often labelled easy listening and often played on oldies stations, this song was hugely different for its times, powerful and potent and infused with every pore of the writers – everything you’d want from easy guitar love songs that become more than the sum of their parts.
+Often labelled easy listening, very romantic song, and often played on oldies stations, this tune was hugely different for its times, powerful and potent and infused with every pore of the writers – everything you’d want from easy guitar love songs that become more than the sum of their parts.

 4. ‘The Scientist’ by Coldplay

 This is a by now ubiquitous hit from the old timers Coldplay.
 They are a world wide band who have been so swallowed up by attempts to remain relevant it’s hard to know exactly who they are or what they are intending to do in their musical ventures, there being a distinct lack of easy guitar love songs in their catalogue of late.

 However, at one time they were reasonably humble folk who met at University College London, coming from various places around the United Kingdom (Devon, Southampton, London, Wales & Scotland).
 Their music was characterised by a mellow atmosphere and a signature use of space, all in all relatively harmless.